nens/threedi-docs/source/h_onedee_flow.rst

 | :math:`H` is the water depth
 | :math:`R` is the hydraulic radius

 In words; in 1D, 3Di takes inertia, advection, pressure gradients, bottom friction and wind shear stresses into account.
-This yields for all types of 1D network elements.
-However, there are some differences in the computation of advection and the effect of wind stress for specific 1D network This will be explained more elaborated, where these difference are relevant.
+This yields for almost all elements in a 1D network.
+However, there are, for example, some differences in the computation of advection and the effect of wind stress for specific 1D elements.
+This will be explained in detail in the following sections.

 .. _1d_advection:

 Advection in 1D domain
 ----------------------

-The second term on the left-hand side of equation (24) represents advective term which determines the spatial gradient of the velocity.
+The second term on the left-hand side of equation (24) represents the advective term.
+Based on the spatial gradient of the velocity, it represents the transport of momentum.
 Advective terms can be numerically solved in various ways; implicit/explicit central difference method, first/second order upwind difference method, among others.
-The main difference among these methods is in the inclusion of the number of terms from Taylor series expansion.
+Although all mathematically correct and consistent, they all have their own advantages and disadvantages.
+Some are/are not very computational expensive to solve, very accurate, sensitive for the timestep, robust and/or stable.
+Depending on the application some of these characteristics are more pronounced than others.

-Meanwhile, at large gradients, such as in sudden bed transitions, channel expansions/contractions, the above equation does not have a unique solution (:cite:t:`Stelling2003`).
-The vortical flow developed at the edge of these sudden transitions is at a scale too small to be resolved by large-scale models and even more precisely, 3-dimensional approximations are required to model such complex flows.
-However, with applying conservation properties sufficient solutions can be achieved.
-Below, two of which, used in 3Di calculations, are explained.
+All these methods are consistent under smooth conditions, but under certain conditions they can result in very different solutions, some even physically incorrect (:cite:t:`Stelling2003`).
+Exemplary are the results near sudden bed transitions or channel expansions/contractions.
+At those locations there are large gradients in the velocity field.
+Under these circumstances the 1D momentum equation is not adequate.
+The vertical flow developed at the edge of these sudden transitions is at a scale too small to be resolved by large-scale models and more importantly, 3-dimensional approximations are required to model such complex flows.
+However, with applying correct conservation properties accurate solutions can be achieved.
+Below those that are used in 3Di are explained.

-3Di benefits from 2 main methods, both of which have been studied to be efficient and show minimum sensitivity to the grid-resolution.
+3Di benefits from 2 main methods, both of which have been studied to be efficient and accurate.
 The first method is derived based on the momentum conservative form of equation (24).

 .. math::
    \frac{\partial (Hu)}{\partial t}+\frac{\partial (Hu^2 + \frac{1}{2}gH^2)}{\partial s}+c_{f}u=gH\frac{\partial d}{\partial s}